custom-components/ble_monitor/info.md

 {% endif %}
 {% if installed or pending_update %}

-# Changes in 0.9.9
+# Changes in 0.9.11

+- Remove jagged humidity measurements for sensors with ATC firmware
+- Added support for Bluetooth 5 advertisements (extended format) for sensors with ATC firmware
-- Added partial support for MJYD02YLXiaomi Motion Activated Night Light sensor.
+- Improved support for motion sensor of MJYD02YL Xiaomi Motion Activated Night Light sensor (thanks for the support of @andrewjswan and @skynetua).

-  This first implementation adds only light state (light/no light) and battery state.
-Motion sensor is not supported yet, due to an issue with the advertisement format.
-We hope to implement motion sensor support in the near future.
+  This release adds support for the motion sensor MJYD02YL.
+You can use the `reset_timer` to define after how long the sensor should report `motion clear` (default is 30 seconds).
+Note that the sensor also sends advertisements itself that can overrule this setting.
+To our current knowledge, advertisements after 30 seconds of no motion send by the sensor are `motion clear` messages, advertisements within 30 seconds are `motion detected` messages.
+In a future release we will filter out messages, if they do not correspond to the setting in `ble_monitor`.

   Note that advertisements are encrypted, therefore you need to set the encryption key in your configuration